Chester-le-Street flood prevention scheme

 In June 2012, more than 100 homes and businesses at the northern end of the town where affected by flooding and Chester Burn was the main cause.

 We have done flood prevention work with Northumbrian Water and the Environment Agency at the eastern and western sections of the Burn, but need to do further work to reduce flood risks in the longer term.

 We have worked with the Environment Agency to model what effects potential work will have to prevent flooding.
 The results show that the work we are doing will reduce the risk of flooding from a 'one in 100' year storm.

-The current work will occur between January 2019 to March 2020 and any disruption will be kept to a minimum.
+The current work will occur between January 2019 to Spring 2020 and any disruption will be kept to a minimum.

 The Burn and marketplace are in a conservation area and the work will complement the current surroundings.
 The war memorial will stay in its current place, and the marketplace will stay in the Red Carpet/Front Street area.